Scholarships for First-Year Students

 Majors: Art, Art Education, Graphic Design

 Students who intend to major in art, art education, graphic design, will receive an Art + Design Scholarship upon acceptance.
 Majors are awarded up to $5,000 per year in a renewable scholarship.
 Interested students must earn acceptance to Clarke by May 1, 2024, for priority consideration.
-Art + Design Scholarships are not stacked on top of athletic letters of intent amounts.
+Non-major participants in Art + Design programs are awarded $1,000 per year in a renewable scholarship.
+Amounts may vary for students receiving athletic scholarships based on the overall Clarke institutional aid offer.

 MUSIC SCHOLARSHIP

 Students who intend to major in music, will receive an Music Scholarship upon acceptance.
 Majors have an opportunity to increase their award through an early ensemble placement date.
 Early ensemble placement dates are: February 24, March 23, and April 20.
 Non-major participants in music ensembles are awarded $1,000 per year in a renewable scholarship.
-Music scholarships are not stacked on top of athletic letters of intent amounts.
+Amounts may vary for students receiving athletic scholarships based on the overall Clarke institutional aid offer.

 PRIDE SCHOLARSHIP